getbraincloud/examples-cloudcode/examples/OnRegisterNewUser/readme.md

 ## Usage / Setup
 To configure this script, simply import it into your app.

 The script assumes any authenticate call made with forceCreate set to false is a login attempt.
-And any authenticate call made with forceCreate set to false is a registration attempt.
+And any authenticate call made with forceCreate set to true is a registration attempt.

 You can have the script run on every authenticate call by setting it as a [Post API Hook](https://getbraincloud.com/apidocs/cloud-code-central/cloud-code-tutorials/cc-tutorial-4-pre-and-post-hooks/) on Authenticate.